onegronm/design-patterns/README.md

 	- Useful any time you need to vary an interface and an implementation in different ways.
 	- Useful in graphics and windowing systems that need to run over multiple platforms.
 	- When there's a need to change implementor hierarchies at design-time or runtime without breaking client code.
-	- Encapsulate variability behind a stable API that creates separate class hierarchies for an abstraction and its implementations.
-Client calls to the abstraction are forwarded to the corresponding implementor subclass.
 	- Increases complexity.

 ## Behavioral